Pai, Thailand: History

 There was already a "road" (that took up to a week to traverse) leading from Chiang Mai to Pai in the late-19th century.
-This settlement was known as Ban Wiang Tai, and it developed into the modern town we know as Pai.
+This settlement was known as Ban Wiang Tai, and it developed into the modern town of Pai.
 Many of the new immigrants chose to settle in the area along the connecting network of trails to Mae Hong Son.

 In 1943, the Japanese began several projects to create efficient troop and equipment transport routes between Thailand and Myanmar in support of their planned attacks on Imphal and Kohima.
 In addition to the well-known Death Railway through Kanchanaburi, one of these projects was the improvement of the existing road from Chiang Mai to Pai and the patchwork of trails on to Mae Hong Son.
 The method of crossing the Pai River about 10 km south-east of the City of Pai is not, at present, verifiable.
 A bridge at that site was erected after the war and erroneously named the "World War II Memorial Bridge".
 It was apparently erected (and subsequently twice extended) in the course of road improvement projects by the Thai government.
 The Japanese attempt to develop a road connection between Chiang Mai to Pai and on to Mae Hong Son was abandoned in early 1944 when it became evident that the improvements could not be completed in time for the scheduled attack on Imphal.
 The uncompleted road did serve as an avenue of retreat for the Japanese after their disastrous defeat at Imphal and Kohima.

-In 1967, the Thai government started developing the road leading from Chiang Mai via Pai to Mae Hong Son, known today as Route 1095, but didn't finish paving the route until the early- to mid-1990s.

-Pai's recent history is one of waves of migration: in addition to the waves of old Shan and Lanna immigrants, Karen immigrants arrived in the 18th century, Lisu and Lahu people from areas of southern China arrived in the early 20th century, Muslim families from Chiang Mai began arriving to establish trading businesses starting around 1950, a group of Kuomintang fleeing Mao Zedong established a community in Pai in the early 1960s, and, finally, a new wave of refugees from the Shan State of Burma arrived in the past few decades, fleeing the turmoil caused by the Burmese junta to work as laborers in Thailand.
+In 1967, the Thai government started developing the road leading from Chiang Mai via Pai to Mae Hong Son, known today as Route 1095, but didn't finish paving the route until the early- to mid-1990s.In addition to the waves of old Shan and Lanna immigrants, Karen immigrants arrived in the 18th century, Lisu and Lahu people from areas of southern China arrived in the early 20th century, Muslim families from Chiang Mai began arriving to establish trading businesses starting around 1950, a group of Kuomintang soldiers fleeing China in the wake of their defeat in the Chinese Civil War established a community in Pai in the early 1960s, and, finally, a new wave of refugees from the Shan State of Burma arrived in the past few decades, fleeing the turmoil caused by the Myanmar junta to work as laborers in Thailand.

-Floods of 2005

 Pai suffered a huge mudslide and severe flooding in 2005, resulting in major structural damage to homes, resorts, storefronts, and bridges.
 The town had almost completely recovered by the time the 2006 high season began.